avinash1606/social-media/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main branch of the original repository.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
 This app was created as a part of learning React and Firebase.
 Special thanks to the React and Firebase communities for their helpful resources and documentation.

 ## Contact
-For any inquiries or support, please email us at your-avinashkumarmehta2002@gmail.com.
+For any inquiries or support, please email us at -avinashkumarmehta2002@gmail.com.

 Thank you for using the Social-Media React App!
 We hope you enjoy sharing and discovering new posts with the community.